scikit-learn-contrib/MAPIE/doc/theoretical_description.rst

 - Since the typical coverage levels estimated by Jackknife+ follow very closely the target coverage levels, this method should be used when accurate and robust prediction intervals are required.

-- For practical applications where :math:`n` is large and/or the the computational time of each *leave-one-out* simulation is high, it is advised to adopt the CV+ method, based on *out-of-fold* simulations, instead.
+- For practical applications where :math:`n` is large and/or the computational time of each *leave-one-out* simulation is high, it is advised to adopt the CV+ method, based on *out-of-fold* simulations, instead.
-  Indeed, the methods based on the Jackknife resampling appproach are very cumbersome because they require to run a high number of simulations, equal to the number of training samples :math:`n`.
+  Indeed, the methods based on the Jackknife resampling approach are very cumbersome because they require to run a high number of simulations, equal to the number of training samples :math:`n`.

 - Although the CV+ method results in prediction intervals that are slightly larger than for the